ansys/pyaedt-toolkits-common/doc/source/index.rst

         :link: contributing
         :link-type: doc

-        Learn how to contribute to the Magnet Segmentation Toolkit codebase or documentation.
+        Learn how to contribute to the PyAEDT Common Toolkit codebase or documentation.

 .. toctree::
    :hidden: